MiguelFerrer99/MVVM/README.md

 This project is a simple example of how to develop an organized project, following the MVVM concept.
-Futhermore, I consume a JSON from an API to show the users data.
+Futhermore, I've learned to consume an API (JSON to show the. users.
+Furthermore, this list of users can be filtered by their firstname with a SearchBar.
+Finally, I implemented a button to get local notifications, which are customized with some buttons.
 I hope you like it :)